Dec 03, 2019

 Filling your social media hopper with enough fodder is seriously tricky.
 On one hand, you want to keep the quality up as, if you’re just spouting nonsense, no one’s going to listen.
 On the other hand, you need to post regularly enough that you impose yourself on your users’ schedules.

-To make things easier, we’ve collected 30 days of social media content.
+If you’re on board already, then we’ve got good news for you — we’ve collected 30 days of social media content.
 Take a look, pick out your favourite ideas and slot them into your own content calendar!

 Twitter is a fantastic platform for open communication because everyone can listen and respond to everyone else.
 Unlike one-way networks like Instagram and Snapchat, Twitter fosters general communication between everyone involved.